 L-Theanine is the amino acid that you can find in green, black, and white teas.
 It actually increases the brain waves that are associated with “relaxed awareness” and occur in the stage right before sleep in the parietal and occipital areas of our brains.
 L-Theanine produces alpha-brain waves within 30-40 minutes after you take it.

 L-Theanine also helps calm you down for a restful night’s sleep by regulating the excitatory neurotransmitters in the brain and regulating stress levels.
 Animal research suggests that L-Theanine increases the levels of glycine and GABA in the brain and causes a sense of relaxation.

 L-Theanine won’t make you drowsy, but it will promote relaxation so your mind is quiet enough that you can prepare your mind to unwind before bed.

 One of the best things about L-Theanine is that it is a GRAS substance (Generally Recognized as Safe) and it won’t cause brain fog the next day.

 L-Tryptophan is another amino acid that you can find in cheese, chicken, turkey, eggs, and some fish.
 As a precursor to serotonin, L-Tryptophan increases the levels of serotonin in the brain which, in turn, increases the levels of melatonin in the brain.

-Should you take all 3 of these together?
-Perhaps (?), we’ve developed an all natural sleep complex that contains these natural herbs and several others.
+We've developed an all natural sleep complex that contains these natural herbs and several others.
 It was formulated to be non-tolerance building and able to be used daily.
-If you have been looking for a little extra help getting restful sleep, give our Optimal Sleep Complex a try with our 30 day money back guarantee it’s a no-brainer.
+If you have been looking for a little extra help getting restful sleep, give our Optimal Sleep Complex a try with our 30 day money back guarantee it's a no-brainer.